-If you’ve already had a lot of hard bounces, or your campaigns are performing poorly, you can check to see if your domain or IP is blacklisted.
-It’s often possible to check directly with a blacklist, like Spamhaus, or use other email deliverability testing tools like Mailgenius, GlockApps and MX Toolbox.
+If you’ve already had a lot of hard bounces or your email campaigns are performing poorly, you can check to see if your domain or IP addresses are blocklisted.
+It’s often possible to conduct an email deliverability check directly with a blacklist, like Spamhaus, or use other email deliverability testing tools like Mailgenius, GlockApps and MX Toolbox.

 Blacklists have different steps to request removal.
-If a blacklist has damaged your domain or IP, you may benefit by going through an email warmup process again.
+If a blacklist has damaged your domain or IP reputation, you may benefit from going through an email warmup process again.

 Not blacklisted and still having trouble?
 You may need to take some tactical anti-SPAM measures that can help with avoiding spam filters and improving email deliverability.

 How to Collect Verified Email Addresses

 When running email verification tests, you should find that most of your prospects’ email addresses are real and valid.
-If you’re seeing the opposite result — long lists of invalid emails — it’s time to rethink how and where you are collecting these leads.
+If you’re seeing the opposite result — long lists of invalid email addresses — it’s time to rethink how and where you are collecting these leads.

 - Don’t purchase bulk email lists from questionable data brokers.
-If you partner with a provider, make sure they’re a reputable source and take their own steps to verify emails.
+If you partner with an email service provider, make sure they’re a reputable source and take their own steps to verify emails.

 - Contact new leads in a timely fashion.
 The longer you wait to reach out, the larger the chance that some of your leads may have changed email addresses or companies.

 Ultimately, the best solution is to use a prospecting tool.
-Growbots makes your outbound emailing easier and faster by finding real, verified email leads that fit your ideal customer profile.
+Growbots makes your experience easier and faster by finding real users and verified email leads that fit your ideal customer profile.
 We take care of our clients who can monitor their deliverability within our app and improve their deliverability within the app.
-Plus, every Growbots account includes built-in GlockApps testing and a world-class Customer Support or even assistance from our Strategy Consultants to help you on your outbound campaigns (go and see pricing plans).
+Plus, every Growbots account includes built-in GlockApps email testing and a world-class Customer Support or even assistance from our Strategy Consultants to help you on your outbound campaigns (go and see pricing plans).